 But since the government’s failed attempt in June to divide the movement by banning the Amazigh (Berber) flag, repression has been intensifying at an alarming rate [this will be elaborated upon in the upcoming third part of this interview].

 Nevertheless, in the streets, people are talking: small public forums take place each Friday before the demos in some of the major cities.
 For example, Oran’s main square, Place du 1er Novembre, is still the site of frequent public debates.
 During Ramadan, the wilaya decided to judiciously set up a craft fair there but the next day, protesters came in mass and took down the fair tents.

 “All of them must go!”

-Responses to the political class’s participation in the protests are proportional to the politicians’ proximity to power.
+The discrediting of the political class’s participation in the protests are proportional to their proximity to power.
 We have seen figureheads close to the regime, like Saïd Sadi, founder and former leader of the Rally for Culture and Democracy party, or Louisa Hanoune, founder and current leader of the Workers’ Party, get expelled from demonstrations.